-4.3.5 Summary for the optimization
+4.3.5 Summary

 The main factors chosen for CCD design were incubation temperature, initial pH medium and agitations speed.
 Using RSM based on CCD model, optimum conditions for methyl 3-(3,5-di-tert-butyl-4-hydroxyphenyl) propionate production from OPF juice by C. fimbriata were; incubation temperature was at 25 °C, initial pH medium was pH 8 and agitation speed was 100 rpm respectively.
-The CCD design exemplified a quadratic polynomial model with the coefficients of determines $(R^2)$ for the response was 0.9598.
+The CCD design exemplify a quadratic polynomial model with the coefficients of determines (R2) for the response was 0.9598.
 However, the model had shown the lack of fit was not significant where lack of fit was 0.8036 not significant relative to the pure error.
-The non-significant lack of fit was positive because it demonstrated a good fit of the model to the data.
+The non-significant lack of fit was positive because it demonstrates a good fit of the model to the data.
 A good fit means that the generated models adequately explained the variation of data.
-The interactions between the factors could be observed that methyl 3-(3,5-di-tert-butyl-4-hydroxyphenyl) propionate production increased with increasing of incubation temperature, agitation speed and initial pH medium and reached to the maximum point which were the optimum conditions for the fermentation process.
-The maximum methyl 3-(3,5-di-tert-butyl-4hydroxyphenyl) propionate production was observed at relative peak area 0.29 % of chromatogram area.
+The interactions between the factors can be observed that methyl 3-(3,5-di-tert-butyl-4-hydroxyphenyl) propionate production increase with increasing of incubation temperature, agitation speed and initial pH medium and reach to the maximum point which were the optimum conditions for the fermentation process.
+The maximum methyl 3-(3,5-di-tert-butyl-4hydroxyphenyl) propionate production was observed at relative peak area 0.25 % of chromatogram area.